Can I Sue My Employer After a Robbery?

 - Employees working alone

-After doing your research and perhaps consulting a lawyer, your first step towards compensation should be to file a workers' compensation claim.
+After researching and consulting a lawyer, your first step toward compensation is to file a workers' compensation claim.

 What Is Workers' Compensation?